-The Chairman of the board of directors is not independent.
+The Co-Chairmen of the board of directors are not independent.
 However, the board of has appointed Ms. Ballesta, an independent member of the board of directors, as Lead Independent Director.
 The primary focus of the Lead Independent Director is to provide leadership for the independent directors and ensure that the board of directors' agenda enables it to successfully carry out its duties.
-The Lead Independent Director chairs all independent director meetings and reports the results of these meetings to the non-independent directors and the Chief Executive Officer.
-The independent directors are also able to meet at any time without members of management and non-independent directors being present.
+The Lead Independent Director chairs all independent director meetings and reports the results of these meetings to the non-independent directors are also able to meet at any time without members of management and non-independent directors being present.
 The independent directors are actively and regularly involved in reviewing the operations of the Corporation, have full access to management and are encouraged to seek the advice of financial, legal or other advisors when necessary.
 The independent directors discharge their responsibilities for independent oversight of management through their representation on the Board.

-Chairman of the Board of Directors
+Co-Chairmen of the Board of Directors

-Mr. Adnani, the Chairman of the board of directors is the founder of the Corporation.
-The Chairman's primary responsibilities include chairing all board of directors meetings, ensuring that the board of directors functions effectively, scheduling meetings, setting agendas and ensuring that the Board meetings are organized properly.
-The Chairman also ensures that all business required to come before the board of directors is presented to its members in a timely and appropriate manner.
+The board of directors has appointed Mr. Adnani and Mr. Garofalo as Co-Chairmen of the board of directors.
+The primary responsibilities of the Co-Chairmen include chairing all board of directors meetings, ensuring that the board of directors functions effectively, scheduling meetings, setting agendas and ensuring that the Board meetings are organized properly.
+The Co-Chairmen also ensure that all business required to come before the board of directors is presented to its members in a timely and appropriate manner.